-Are there any Tree Preservation Orders on the site?
+Other key considerations Are there any Tree Preservation Orders on the site?
 None There are no TPOs; however there are mature trees surrounding the site which may restrict the area of development.
 What impact would development have on the site's habitats and biodiversity?
 Unknown Potentially as site includes some trees and adjacent to some woodland which may require a Phase 1 Habitat Survey.

+What impact would development have on the site's habitats and biodiversity?
+Unknown Potentially as site includes some trees and adjacent to some woodland which may require a Phase 1 Habitat Survey.
 Public Right of Way Yes Yes footpath right of way Existing social or community value (provide details) No None although site may be used for recreation & Leisure Is the site likely to be affected by any of the following?
-Yes No Comments
+Yes Νο Comments

-Ground Contamination ✓ Significant infrastructure crossing the site i.e. power lines/ pipe lines, or in close proximity to hazardous installations ✓ Characteristics Characteristics which may affect dev elopment on the site: Comments Topography: Flat/ slope/ steep gradient Steep slope downwards Coalescence: Development would resmerging into one another. sult in nei ighbouring tov vns No Scale and/or nature of development v significantly change size and/or char ю. hough would represent and to the Battle Town Centr 3.0.
-Availability Assessing the suitability of the site will g It should consider aspects such as infra considerations. - nt.
-Availability Yes No Comments Is the site available for sale or develo (if known)?
-Please provide supporting evidence. pment ✓ Assumed so as submitted both the Battle Town Cour 'Call for Sites'.
-Are there any known legal or ownerships, ransom strips, tenancies operational requirements of landown le s, or ✓ Unknown Is there a known time frame for availa 0-5 /6-10 / 11-15 years. ability? ✓ Unknown Any other comments?
-4.0.
-Summary Assessing the suitability of the site will g It should consider aspects such as infracconsiderations. - nt.
-Conclusions The site is appropriate for allocation
+Ground Contamination ✓ Significant infrastructure crossing the site i.e. power lines/ pipe lines, or in close proximity to hazardous installations ×

+Characteristics which may affect development on the site: Comments Topography: Flat/ slope/ steep gradient Steep slope downwards Coalescence: Development would result in neighbouring towns merging into one another.
+No Scale and/or nature of development would be large enough to significantly change size and/or character of settlement No - although would represent an extension to the Battle Town Centre

+Assessing the suitability of the site will give an indication of whether the site has any constraints to development.
+It should consider aspects such as infrastructure, planning policy, local services, heritage and other considerations.

+Yes No Comments Is the site available for sale or development (if known)?
+Please provide supporting evidence. $\checkmark$ Assumed so as submitted in both the Battle Town Council 'Call for Sites'.
+Are there any known legal or ownership problems such as unresolved multiple ownerships, ransom strips, tenancies, or operational requirements of landowners? ✓ Unknown Is there a known time frame for availability?
+0-5 /6-10 / 11-15 years. × Unknown Any other comments?
-This site has minor constraints

-The site has significant constraints ✓
+Assessing the suitability of the site will give an indication of whether the site has any constraints to development.
+It should consider aspects such as infrastructure, planning policy, local services, heritage and other considerations.

-The site is unsuitable for allocation V
+The site is appropriate for allocation

-Potential housing development capacity: 0

-Key evidence (3-4 bullet points) for decision to accept or discount site.
-The site is not appropriate because of the landscate sensitivity to development at existing access to the site.
-The area has a very strong a steep sided bowl land countryside to the north accessible countryside to the valued.
+This site has minor constraints The site has significant constraints $\checkmark$ The site is unsuitable for allocation $\checkmark$ Potential housing development capacity: 0 Key evidence (3-4 bullet points) for decision to accept or discount site.
+The site is not appropriate because of the landscare sensitivity to development are existing access to the site.
+The area has a very strong a steep sided bowl landscare countryside to the north of accessible countryside to the north of accessible countryside to the valued.
 The historic town there are no detractors.
-A number of environm including Ancient & Semi-Nand Priority Habitat Inventor sense of place as dscape of open of the town.
-It is the town and highly is a feature and ental constraints Natural Woodland,
+A number of environment including Ancient &amp; Semi-Nand Priority Habitat Inventor ape having high and there being no sense of place as idscape of open of the town.
+It is ne town and highly is a feature and eental constraints Natural Woodland,

-General information

 Site Reference / name BA NS111

 Site Address (or brief description of broad location) Site 3a Field north of Cherry Gardens allotment and east of Caldbec Hill

 Current use Agriculture (crops)

 Proposed use Residential

 Gross area (Ha) Total area of the site in hectares 1.8

 SHLAA site reference (if applicable) N/A

 Method of site identification (e.g. proposed by landowner etc.) Battle Town Council

-Is the site: Greenfield: land (farmland, or open space, that has not previously been developed) Greenfield Brownfield Mixture Unknown
+Context Is the site: Greenfield: land (farmland, or open space, that has not previously been developed) Greenfield ✓ Brownfield Mixture Unknown